Laborious recount starts in Maine’s ranked-balloting race

-PORTLAND, Maine (AP) — A recount in a Maine congressional race that used a new voting system where voters rank candidates on the ballot has officially begun.
+PORTLAND, Maine (AP) — A recount that promises to be long and laborious began Thursday in a Maine congressional race that used a new voting system where voters rank candidates.

-State election officials on Thursday started the recount requested by Republican U.S. Rep. Bruce Poliquin in the 2nd Congressional District.
+State election officials started the recount, requested by Republican U.S. Rep. Bruce Poliquin in the 2nd Congressional District.
+The process of manually recounting the ballots is projected to take four weeks to complete.

-The process is projected to take four weeks to complete.
-That’ll bring it nearly to the date that Democratic Rep.-elect Jared Golden is to be seated.
+That means the announcement of the result will likely come close to the date that Democratic Rep.-elect Jared Golden is to be seated.
+Golden defeated Poliquin in the historic race, which asked Maine voters to rank four candidates.

-Poliquin won the first round of votes and believes he should be declared the winner.
-But the election swung to Golden after two independents were eliminated and their second-choice votes were reassigned in ranked-choice voting.
+“We’ve never done this kind of a recount.
+We’ll see how it goes,” said Kristen Muszynski, a spokeswoman for the Maine Department of the Secretary of State.
+“We’re doing the recount by hand.”

 Most Read Nation & World Stories